alidanapour/chip8_emulator/Product_Document.md

         A	0	B	F  ------>		Z	X	C	V <br>
     - Sound/Delay timer: The `CHIP8` object already contains `delayTimer` and `soundTimer`.
 We will add sound (played when the sound timer reaches 0) in this release and calibrate the delay timer with our emulator's frame rate.

 - Visualizer: While a Chip 8 program is executing, the program will show all current values being stored in memory and in each register.
 The current running instruction is highlighted.
-User can also stop the program, step forward or step backward one instruction at a time, and continue running the program.
+User can also stop the program, and continue running the program.
+User can click the `Description and How To Play` button for more details on any program in the drop-down menu.
 - Game 1 Complete: Polish the interface and perform rigorous testing to ensure no unexpected bug exist.
-- Game 2 Prototype: `Helibird` : A game inspired by the viral game *Flappy Bird*.
-We are planning to replace the bird with a tiny helicopter which behaves like a bird, hence the name *Helibird*!
+- Game 2 Prototype: `Jumpy Rabbit` : A game inspired by Google's *T-Rex Run*.
+We are planning to replace the T-Rex with a rabbit, hence the name *Jumpy Rabbit*!

+**Release 3**

+- Emulator: Perform more rigorous automated testings.

+- Visualizer: User can step forward or step backward one instruction at a time.

+- Game 2 Complete: Polish the interface and perform rigorous testing to ensure no unexpected bug exist.

+- Chip8 Tool: **TODO**

 ## Risk analysis